cubefs/cubefs/GOVERNANCE.md

 participate in Pull Request reviews.
 Maintainers are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.
 Every Maintainer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.

 ## Committer

-Committer is an active contributor in the community who continuously makes contributions to the community by contributing codes, documentation, participating in community discussions, or helping community users answer questions, etc.
+Committer is an active contributor in the community who continuously makes contributions to the community by contributing codes, documentation, participating in community discussions, or answering community questions, etc.

 Typically, they need to have a good understanding of the project to help more community users quickly join the project.
-After becoming a committer, you will be responsible for reviewing relevant issues or PRs, and your opinions are also extremely important to the community.
+Committer will be responsible for reviewing relevant issues or PRs, and your opinions are also extremely important to the community.

 Every Committer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.

 ## Becoming a committer

-If you are interested in becoming a committer, please email `maintainers@cubefs.groups.io`, and you will receive an invitation letter from the community after the review is passed.
+If you are interested in becoming a committer, please email `maintainers@cubefs.groups.io`, The steering committee will review the proposal,and you will receive an invitation letter from the community after the review is passed.

 ## Becoming a Maintainer

 On successful merge of a significant pull request any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS maintainer.
-The email of the new maintainer invitation should be cc'ed to `maintainers@cubefs.groups.io` as part of the process.
+The email of the new maintainer invitation should be cc'ed to `maintainers@cubefs.groups.io` as part of the process.The steering committee will review the proposal,and you will receive an invitation letter from the community after the review is passed.

 ## Changes in Maintainership

 If a Maintainer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.

-Maintainers of a repository (or a directory) can lose their status by voluntarily stepping down for personal reasons, or due to inactivity.
+The steering committee will adjust the list of maintainers based on the following factors
+- The activity level and contribution level of the maintainer in the past six months.
+- Balance of personnel across modules
+- Module changes, such as additions or deprecations
+- Balance of personnel among vendors.

 In such a case: